 Had we not joined the family trip to Melbourne initiated by Sam's family, we would not have thought of visiting Lucy in Tasmania.
-It would be unlikely in 2019 since we last met each other barely eight months ago in West Malaysia (Read here).
+It would be unlikely in 2019 since we last met Lucy barely eight months ago in West Malaysia (Read here).

 Locating Lucy's house turned out to be harder than we expected even with the aid of our Garmin GPS device.
 We were first let to one end of a huge expanse of farmland.
 Recognizing that we were lost, we asked a local for direction to our actual destination.
 He had no clue of the address and was of no help.
 In the end, we switched on our Waze App.
 It instantly directed us to another location about five kilometers away.
 At the new destination, there was still no sign of a habitable house in sight.
-Our final resort was to make a phone call to the host's hand phone to seek help.
-It turned out we were in fact just at one corner of her farmland and she told us she caught sight of our vehicle.
+Our final resort was to make a phone call to the host's handphone to seek help.
+It turned out we were in fact just at one corner of her farmland.
+In fact she told us she caught sight of our vehicle during our phone conversation.
 Immediately, we were led safely to her residence.
 From this experience, we realized that GPS which locks into an address may not necessarily lead you spot on to a house built in a huge piece of farmland.

 The farm land is blessed with a man-made mini dam that is supplied with stream water all year round.
 Lucy's husband, David is proud of the quality of the water - a platypus has decided to stay put and use it as its permanent home.
 John has been adamant in getting us to visit the dam to see for ourselves this shy creature.
 We did see it through the binocular but it instantly vanished the moment we tried to get near to the dam.